Astra theme is one of the most popular and downloadable WordPress themes today. It’s used on over 1 million websites and the number is growing.

 If you buy the cheapest plan, you get all the pro features and you can install Astra on unlimited websites.
 But you don’t get pro templates.

-And with the most expansive plan, you get additional features such as Convert Pro plugin, Schema Pro plugin, and Ultimate Addons plugins.
+And with the most expansive plan, you get additional plugins such as the Convert Pro, Schema Pro, and Ultimate Addons.

-You may think it is great but in my opinion, these are not good plans.
-The only benefit you get from the pro plan is the pro features.
+You may think it is great but in my opinion, these are not good pricing plans.
+The only benefit you get from the pro plan is the premium features.
 And some of their pro features are another themes’ free feature.

 So, you can use other themes instead of Astra.
-So, it forces you to buy the second or the third, more expensive plans.
-Because you get pro templates and additional pro plugins.
+It kind of forces you to buy the second or the third, more expensive plans.
+Because you get premium templates and additional pro plugins.